What are Cloud auto attendants?

 - An auto attendant is required to have an associated resource account.
 See Manage resource accounts in Teams for details on resource accounts.

-Direct Routing service numbers for auto attendant and call queues are supported for Microsoft Teams users and agents only.
+Direct Routing service numbers for auto attendant and call queues are supported for Microsoft Teams users and call agents only.

 Set-CsUser -identity "Amos Marble" -EnterpriseVoiceEnabled $true